A May 20th and 21st, 2022 Conference

 Alice O’Connor is a professor of history at the University of California, Santa Barbara.
 She teaches on the intersection of policy, politics, and knowledge.
 She is the author of Poverty Knowledge: Social Science, Social Policy, and the Poor in 20th Century U.S. History (2001) and the editor, with Nelson Lichtenstein and Gary Gerstle, of Beyond the New Deal Order (2019).
 She is also the director of the UCSB Blum Center on Poverty, Inequality, and Democracy.

-Brishen Rogers is an Associate Professor of Law at Temple University Beasley School of Law and a Fellow at the Roosevelt Institute.
+Brishen Rogers is a Professor and the Georgetown Law Center.
 His research focuses on labor/employment law, with particular interests in low wage work and the impact of technology on employment practices.
 He is currently writing a book for MIT Press on the law and political economy of new workplace technologies.
 His recent law review articles have appeared in the Texas Law Review, Harvard Law and Policy Review, Chicago Law Review Online, and various labor/employment law journals, and have been cited by the California Supreme Court and the European Court of Justice in landmark cases.
 His popular works include several recent articles in the Boston Review on automation, work, and universal basic income.
 Prior to joining the Temple Faculty, Rogers was a Climenko Fellow and Lecturer in Law at Harvard Law School.
 In Spring 2017, he was a visiting professor at Washington University in St. Louis Law School, and at the European University Institute in Florence, Italy.
 In the fall of 2019 he will be a visiting professor at Georgetown University Law Center.

 Reuel Schiller is the Honorable Roger J. Traynor Chair and Professor of Law at the University of California, Hastings College of the Law.
 His teaching and scholarship focus on American legal history, administrative law, and labor and employment law.
 He has written extensively about the legal history of the American administrative state, and the historical development of labor law and employment discrimination law.
 His book, Forging Rivals: Race, Class, Law, and the Collapse of Postwar Liberalism (Cambridge University Press, 2015), won the American Society for Legal History’s John Phillip Reid Award and was an Honorable Mention for the Law and Society Association’s J. Willard Hurst Award.
 Schiller has also received the American Bar Association, Administrative Law Section’s scholarship award and the Rutter Award for Teaching Excellence.
 In addition to his teaching and scholarship, Professor Schiller is a co-editor of Cambridge University Press’s Studies in Legal History book series, and the convener of the American Society for Legal History’s Johnson Fellowship for first book authors.
 He is also serves on the editorial board of the Law and History Review.

 Elizabeth Tandy Shermer is an associate professor of history at Loyola University of Chicago.
 As a graduate student at the University of California, Santa Barbara, she co-founded the Center for the Study of Work, Labor, and Democracy with Nelson Lichtenstein.
 They also co-edited the volume, The Right and Labor in America: Politics, Ideology, and Imagination.
 She has also edited a volume on Barry Goldwater and written Sunbelt Capitalism: Phoenix and the Transformation of American Politics.
 Her publications also include articles in top US and European journals; chapters in peer-reviewed books; and opinion pieces in newspapers published around the world.
-She is currently finishing a history of American public higher education and an account of the student loan industry.
+Harvard University Press published her 2021 Indentured Students under its Belknap Press imprint.
+She is currently finishing a revisionist history of higher education, tentatively titled, The Business of Education.

-Lauren Rebecca Sklaroff is Professor of History at the University of South Carolina.
-She received her B.A. from Wellesley College and her M.A. and Ph.D. from the University of Virginia.
-Her first book, Black Culture and the New Deal: The Quest for Civil Rights in the Roosevelt Era was published by the University of North Carolina Press in 2009 and her second book, Red Hot Mama: The Life of Sophie Tucker was published by the University of Texas in 2018.
-Her work has appeared in the Chicago Tribune, the Los Angeles Times, Salon.com and several other media outlets as well as academic journals such as the Journal of American History and American Quarterly, and Cultural History.
-Dr. Sklaroff has been a recipient of an NEH Public Scholars Fellowship, a Smithsonian Fellowship, two USC Provost Humanities Grants, and New York Public Library Short-Term Fellowship.
-She is the 2019 recipient of USC’s Russell Research Award in the Humanities, a career recognition given by the Provost.
-She teaches undergraduate and graduate courses on the history of American Culture, with seminars on gender and sexuality, religion, music, and various civil rights topics; she also directs several doctoral students working on various aspects of cultural history in the U.S..
-Dr. Sklaroff is now serving as graduate director in Women and Gender Studies.
-She is working on her third book project, tentatively entitled Bohemian Kings, exploring the formation of political and artistic communities—as well as fluid sexual identities–among significant Jewish musicians and artists such as Jerome Robbins, Leonard Bernstein, and Arthur Laurents.
+Lauren Rebecca Sklaroff is Professor of History and Women’s and Gender Studies at the University of South Carolina.
+Her work centers on how race, ethnicity, and gender inform the development of American cultural institutions.
+Her first book, Black Culture and the New Deal: The Quest for Civil Rights in the Roosevelt Era, was published by the University of North Carolina Press in 2009 and her second book, Red Hot Mama: The Life of Sophie Tucker, was published by the University of Texas in 2018.
+Her work has appeared in the Chicago Tribune, the Los Angeles Times, Salon.com and several other media outlets and academic journals.
+Dr. Sklaroff has been a recipient of an NEH Public Scholars Fellowship, a Smithsonian Fellowship, New York Public Library Fellowship.

 Kristoffer Smemo is a lecturer in the Department of History at Washington University, St. Louis.
 His research focuses on the intersection of partisan politics, social movements, and policymaking in the United States.
 Kit’s research and writing has appeared in the Journal of American History, Labor, and Critical Historical Studies.
 His first book, Making Republicans Liberal: Social Struggle and the Politics of Accommodation in the Twentieth Century United States, will be published by the University of Pennsylvania Press.